This Asparagus Frittata stars crisp-tender spring vegetables, crispy bacon, and cheesy baked eggs.

 - 1 cup asparagus chopped into 1-inch pieces

 - 6 large eggs

 - ⅓ cup grated parmesan cheese

 - 1 teaspoon pepper

 - In a medium mixing bowl, whisk together eggs, cream, cheese, and salt and pepper.
 Pour the egg mixture over the vegetables in the skillet.

-- Place the skillet into the oven and bake for 20 minutes until the eggs are set and the top is browned.
+- Place the skillet into the oven and bake for 20 minutes or until the eggs are set and the top is slightly browned.

 This post was originally published in 2016 but has been updated in 2020 with new pictures and a video.